Skip to content

 2. Open VS Code.
 If an existing folder is already open, close it by going to the File menu and choosing Close Folder.

 3. Open the Source Control panel and click the Clone Repository button.
-Copy-paste the URL from your repository into the text field.
+Copy-paste the URL from your new repository into the text field.
 You will be prompted for a location on your computer to save this folder.

 4. To open this folder in the future, go to the File menu and choose Open Folder...